-NFL Rumors: Giants May Have Shortchanged Themselves On Odell Beckham Jr Trade By Not Checking Back With 49ers
+NFL Rumors: Giants May Have Shortchanged Themselves On Odell Beckham Jr. Trade By Not Checking Back With 49ers

 But once the Browns proposed the final deal — the one that Giants general manager Dave Gettleman would accept — he never bothered to make another phone call to the 49ers.
 The deal was accepted, and the 49ers were left stunned that the Giants shipped off their All-Pro wide receiver for a lesser price.

-San Francisco 49ers general manger John Lynch had already opened up about the failed trade talks, telling local sports station KNBR last month that the Giants wanted two No. 1 picks and the 49ers weren’t willing to part with the No. 2 overall pick.
-But the recent ESPN story reported that the 49ers had another offer, and would have swapped first round picks with the Giants and taken their No. 6 overall pick.
+San Francisco 49ers general manager John Lynch had already opened up about the failed trade talks, telling local sports station KNBR last month that the Giants wanted two No. 1 picks and the 49ers weren’t willing to part with the No. 2 overall pick.
+But the recent ESPN story reported that the 49ers had another offer and would have swapped first round picks with the Giants and taken their No. 6 overall pick.

-The story has lead to a new round of criticism for Gettleman, but others said that the 49ers offer of swapping their first-round picks still didn’t seem like enough.
+The story has led to a new round of criticism for Gettleman, but others said that the 49ers offer of swapping their first-round picks still didn’t seem like enough.

 The Browns may have simply also out-hustled the 49ers in landing Odell Beckham Jr. Cleveland.com‘s Mary Kay Cabot reported that Browns general manager John Dorsey made a call to Gettleman on the first day that legal tampering was allowed, asking if Odell Beckham Jr. was on the trade block and kick-starting negotiations.
 The aggressiveness appeared to have paid off, as talks between the Giants and Browns were “fast and furious,” Cabot wrote.